What is Chinese Medicine?

 - Bell’s Palsy & Trigeminal Neuralgia: Acupuncture is one of the best available therapies for Bell’s Palsy recovery and Trigeminal Neuralgia pain.
 For best results, you want to seek treatment immediately after onset.

-- Stress/Anxiety: Chinese medicine is an excellent way to reduce stress & anxiety, as well as many of the symptoms that can accompany these conditions, such as digestive upset, difficulty breathing, headaches, fatigue, etc.
+- Stress/Anxiety: Chinese medicine is an excellent way to reduce PTSD, stress, & anxiety, as well as many of the symptoms that can accompany these conditions, such as digestive upset, difficulty breathing, headaches, fatigue, etc.

 - TMJ: Acupuncture is excellent at relieving the pain associated with TMJ.
 It can help to relax the muscles associated with the jaw, and prevent recurrence of spasms.